agloriousli/agloriousli/README.md

 - 📊 doing time-series ML research on storms and climate data
 - 🛠️ crafting tools and visualizations that people actually use

-I thrive in environments where I can learn fast, move fast, and work with people who care about what they’re building.

----

 ## 🧰 Tech Stack

 ### Languages